SerenaChandler/Exhibition-Appetite/README.md

 # Expedition Appetite

-**Expedition Appetite** is an application a user would use to get travel details/directions and find nearby food options like restaurants, near their destination.
+<p>**Expedition Appetite** is an application a user would use to get travel details/directions and find nearby food options like restaurants, near their destination.
 The user would first enter their **travel details** and tell us what **type of food** they were interested in.
-Then we would return back their travel details from a Google API and restaurant details from the Yelp API.
+Then we would return back their travel details from a Google API and restaurant details from the Yelp API.<p>

-Now the user has their travel itinerary and options for places to eat!
+<p>Now the user has their travel itinerary and options for places to eat!<p>

-Please visit our page: [Expedition Appetite](https://serenachandler.github.io/Project1/)
+<p>Please visit our page: [Expedition Appetite](https://serenachandler.github.io/Project1/)<p>

 ## Project Objective

-This project is a group assignment which included the team members **Jake Novelli**, **Cheng Tang**,and **Serena Chandler**.
-The project idea was open to us to come up with but we had certain restrictions and limitations to abide by.
+<p>This project is a group assignment which included the team members **Jake Novelli**, **Cheng Tang**,and **Serena Chandler**.
+The project idea was open to us to come up with but we had certain restrictions and limitations to abide by.<p>

 -   Use a `framework` other than **Bootstrap**
 -   Webpage had to be interactive
 -   User `validation` was needed